LGSC is a proud sponsor and contributor to the Children’s Water Festival hosted each year by the St. Lawrence River Institute.

 Within these themes, a variety of other issues are presented such as: groundwater and wells; septic systems; hydropower; contaminants in rivers and lakes; and invasive species.
 The stations are designed to be hands on, minds on, with an environmental flavor for the elementary students

-The 2015 Spencerville Children’s Water Festival was held on May 13th and 14th with 280 Grades Three and Four students attending on May 13th and an additional 180 students on May 14th.
+The 2017 Spencerville Children’s Water Festival was held on May 11th and 12th with 563 Grades Three and Four students (from 24 classes in 5 schools in Leeds-Grenville) attending over the two days.

-In addition Edwardsburg/Cardinal Public Library, South Nation Conservation Authority, Ontario Power Generation and, for the first time, Leeds Grenville Stewardship Council each had a station.
+In addition to those stations provided by the St Lawrence River Institute, Edwardsburg/Cardinal Public Library, South Nation Conservation Authority, Ontario Power Generation and, for the second time, Leeds Grenville Stewardship Council each had a station.

-In addition to a financial donation, LGSC had six volunteers on hand during the two days.
-The LGSC station was a very popular attraction demonstrating transpiration, guaranteed to soak all the participants.
+In addition to a financial donation, LGSC had volunteers on hand during the two days.
+Dave Robertson and Cliff Rogers have worked hard to perfect the LGSC station.
+It is a very popular attraction demonstrating transpiration, guaranteed to soak all the participants.

 The St Lawrence River Institute run three of these festivals each year.
 Leeds Grenville Stewardship Council and South Nation Conservation Authority partner with the River Institute for the Spencerville event.
 A board member from each Upper Canada and Catholic boards have been invited to attend.
 In addition Mayors and other dignitaries have been invited.